Skip to cookie consent Skip to main content

 Are MS and Parkinson’s disease related?

-While there are some similarities in symptoms, there are many differences between MS and Parkinson’s disease, too.
+While there are some similarities in symptoms—like changes in movement—there are many differences between MS and Parkinson’s disease, too.

 “Both conditions can cause tremors,” says Dr. Levy.
 “But these distinct diseases have different causes, diagnostic tests, and treatments.”